-This pair of functions provides a way to obfuscate mildly confidential information, like OAuth client secrets.
-The secret can not be revealed from your source code, but a good R programmer could still figure it out with a little effort.
+Working together this pair of functions provides a way to obfuscate mildly confidential information, like OAuth client secrets.
+The secret can not be revealed from your inspecting source code, but a skilled R programmer could figure it out with some effort.
 The main goal is to protect against scraping; there's no way for an automated tool to grab your obfuscated secrets.

 Value